CAREER TRANSACTIONSNate Ebner

 2012 (15/0, 2/0)

-- Was inactive for the season opener at Buffalo (9/8).
+- Inactive for the season opener at Buffalo (9/8) due to injury.

 - Made his first two special teams tackles of the season at Cincinnati (10/13).

 - Tied a career-high with four special teams tackles vs. Pittsburgh (11/3).